 The game’s economy is also strange to say the least.
 At first you’re struggling to break even on the bounties you incur robbing trains and stagecoaches, but pass a certain mission and the game starts hefting thousands of dollars at you like it’s nothing.
 The most expensive things are horses, and even the fanciest, fastest steed I could find only ran me about $900 with a little bit of a “you’ve been a good boy” discount.
 I bought all the guns and their relevant upgrades – plus a big chunk of cash on fancy customisation options – and from that point onward the dollars just mindlessly accumulated with nowhere to go.
 Ammunition and other supplies are both readily available out in the world and for an appropriately tiny amount of cash and it just seemed to run a little awkwardly alongside the “We need a lot of money to get the hell out of here” narrative.
 Arthur was sitting on upwards of $2000 and essentially just shrugging it off every time the gang arranged the next big score.

-We have never seen a game on Red Dead II’s level before.
+We have never seen a game on Red Dead Redemption II’s level before.
 We may never again.
 It doesn’t just transcend genre, it transcends medium.
 It stands alone as a moment of creative history, the result of blood, sweat, tears, and insane amounts of resources poured into its development.
-We can draw obvious comparisons to lessons learned from other open world games, and that inescapable Grand Theft Auto DNA, but it stands apart.
+We can draw obvious comparisons to lessons learned from other open-world games and that inescapable Grand Theft Auto DNA, but it stands apart.
 I would urge anybody with lingering doubts to cast them aside and just lose yourself for a few days in this meticulously curated experience.
 It’s not GTA with horses.
 It’s not The Witcher with guns.
-The story and the unbelievably detailed world it takes place in are inevitably going to become a benchmark for so many games to come, but this kind of depth is incredibly hard fought, and Rockstar won’t be dethroned easy.
+The story and the unbelievably detailed world it takes place in are inevitably going to become a benchmark for so many games to come, but this kind of depth is incredibly hard-fought, and Rockstar won’t be dethroned easy.

 - Wide open plains, frontier towns and bustling cities, all ripe for exploration as the Van Der Linde gang plunders its way across America.